eliyeap/Population-Malaysia-Overview/README.md

 The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/eliyeap/Population-Malaysia-Overview/blob/4a12ef39d845b15e4365db45d9a60a627bdc4e63/Inspect_Clean_Data.sql).

-Targed SQL queries regarding various business questions can be found here [link].
+Targed SQL queries regarding various business questions can be found [here](https://github.com/eliyeap/Population-Malaysia-Overview/blob/3aee91bf82b2e05df9c94743c25f1815f361a9b4/EDA.sql).

 An interactive Tableau dashboard used to report and explore sales trends can be found [here](https://public.tableau.com/views/PopulationMetricsinMalaysia/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).